For an E-Thesis enquiry or deposit contact Library Research Support

 What is 3rd party copyright content?

 It is beneficial to obtain permission to include copyright material in your thesis as you progress through your studies, rather than attempting to contact rights holders when you are approaching completion.
-The Library provide regular postgraduate research training sessions to help you understand copyright and E-Thesis requirements.

 How to seek permission to include third party material in the electronic version of your thesis